 Without someone fluent in small business hr, creating accurate job descriptions, screening candidates, conducting interviews, and selecting, onboarding and training new hires is a daunting task.
 Many times this leads to hasty hiring which makes employers vulnerable to error.
 It’s understandable.
 Hiring (and firing) takes a tremendous amount of time and effort.

 It’s best to keep detailed and accurate documentation of employee performance reviews (negative or positive) and any disciplinary actions or employee violations.
 Those documents could be used as evidence to support your decision to terminate an employee.
-When in doubt, document everything!f those changes in writing.
+When in doubt, document everything!
 It would be best to have legal counsel review your handbook before disseminating to employees.

 4. DEALING WITH EMPLOYEE CONFLICTS